DanielYohai/PluralsightProject0/tasks.md

 So far we have created tests that have all passed.
 Now let's intentionally create a test that fails in order to examine the test results message.

 Within our `unittest.Testcase` subclass `cls_Tests()`, create two more tests.
-Change the `assert` statement to be `assertTrue()`, and use a text string `"NoFile.py"` as the value for the first parameter to test and compare with the value of the second parameter (which is what we expect to be returned from a successful unit test.
+Change the `assertEqual()` assertion to be `assertTrue()`, and use a text string `"NoFile.py"` as the value for the first parameter to test and compare with the value of the second parameter (which is what we expect to be returned from a successful unit test).

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)